 The largest proportion of the firm's work is in non-contentious commercial contracts work, including procurement.
 This includes work in ICT, infrastructure, outsourcing, construction, education and general public authority contracts.

-Our real estate team deals with a range of property transactions and redevelopment work, including compulsory purchase.
+Our real estate team deals with a range of property transactions and high profile redevelopment work, including compulsory purchase.

-We have very good retention rates for our trainees, with almost all of those trainees who qualified with us in the last three years staying on if they wanted to.
-We have high retention rates generally, with a number of our partners having trained at the firm.
+We are committed to ongoing professional development.
 All our solicitors are on a career development framework which provides transparency to our career structure (solicitor to associate to senior associate to salaried partner).